Darker matter generating from the dark: Galactic 511 keV signal from darker hidden sectors

-The model shown in Fig.~\ref{fig:2U1Model} is robust.
-In addition to Case~1 and Case~2, we can also adjust the parameter values such that both $\chi_1$ and $\chi_2$ constitute significant fractions of the total dark matter relic density.
+The model shown in Fig.~\ref{Fig:2U1Model} is robust.
+In addition to the benchmark models shown in Table~\ref{TableBench}, there is plenty of parameter space available for adjustment, such that both $\chi_1$ and $\chi_2$ constitute significant fractions of the total dark matter relic density.

 As discussed in Section~\ref{Sec:SN-FIPs}, $\mathcal{O}$(MeV) scale particles interacting feebly with SM fields can be produced in a supernova core and decay into electron-positron pairs outside the supernova envelope, subject to stringent constraints from the observed 511 keV photon emission.
 The energy loss of SN 1987A as well as various laboratory experiments also impose limits on the model parameters.
-In the literature, constraints on the kinetic mixing parameter $\boldsymbol{\delta}$ is usually obtained from a simplified model that the dark photon mixed directly with the photon field.
-A more precise treatment is to consider the dark photon mixed with the hypercharge~\cite{Feldman:2007wj,Feng:2023ubl}, where the kinetic mixing parameter is denoted by $\delta$, as was discussed in this paper.
-We translate the experimental constraints on $\boldsymbol{\delta}$ to $\delta$ using the relation~\cite{Feng:2023ubl}

-The current experimental constraints on the kinetic mixing parameter $\delta_1$ in terms of the dark photon mass is plotted in Fig.~\ref{fig:Bound} with all our benchmark models marked respectively.
+The current experimental constraints on the kinetic mixing parameter $\delta_1$ in terms of the dark photon mass is plotted in Fig.~\ref{Fig:Bound} with all our benchmark models marked respectively.